Types Of Mixer Grinder Blades And Uses In Kitchen

 A whisking blade is not a blade.
 It is an accessory that can simply whip milk into butter, cream, or cheese.
 It usually looks like a circular plate with a few measurable holes in it.
 This blade is frequently used in the biggest jar accessible in the juicer mixer grinder’s jars.

-These blades are not very common and are often supplied as an accessory to a juicer blender.
+These blades are not very common and are often supplied as an accessory to a hand blenders available in market.
 It’s worth noting, though, that the blade is set back from the bottom.
 As a result, you may need to pour at least 2-3 egg whites to ensure that the blade comes into contact with the egg white.

 6. Juicer Blade